jpgoldberg/toy-crypto-math/docs/source/modules/sieve.rst

     This is also a pure Python implementation that uses a Python integer as the sieve and uses bit twidling when creating the sieve.
 This makes it memory efficient, but it is excruciatingly slow.

 Roughly speaking, the reasons for having three (so far) implementations is that I wanted to be able to run things in environments in which bitarray_ is not available.
 That led the to :class:`SetSeive`.
-An off-hand comment I made in some discussion about how immutable :py:class:`int` means that a seive implement with ``int`` would be slow was challanged.
+An off-hand comment I made in some discussion about how immutable :py:class:`int` means that a sieve implement with ``int`` would be slow was challanged.
 I was curious to see whether an ``int``-based implementation would work, so that led to :class:`IntSieve`.

 It turns out that using native Python integers was enormously slower than I could have imagined.